S1-T4/S1-T4-Snakes-and-Ladders-with-Automated-Dice-System/README.md

 >**Features:**
 The digital Snakes and Ladders game system incorporates several interactive and engaging features.
-Light indicators at the start and end points of snakes and ladders help players track their movements visually.
-A time tracker is integrated to monitor the game duration.
-Upon winning, a sound effect enhances the excitement, signaling the game’s completion.
+Light indicators at the start and end points of snakes and ladders help players track their movements visually. .
 Additionally, an automated dice system is implemented, removing manual rolls and ensuring a seamless gaming experience.
 These features create a smooth and dynamic gameplay environment .

 </details>